The Honest Guide · Chapter 7

 California estimates, ranked by typical pay.
 The setting moves the number more than the credential.

 Central estimates for California, before licensure; ranges and sourcing are in the table and notes below.
-Bars are scaled to a $70,000 reference.
+Bars are scaled to an $80,000 reference.
 The two psychology rows are training stipends, not associate wages.

 Community mental health agency

-This is where most LMFT, LPCC, and LCSW associates land.
+This is where most master’s-level associates land.
 County agencies and community behavioral-health clinics pay on civil-service-style scales and provide supervision as part of the job, so your out-of-pocket supervision cost is zero.
-Estimated California wage before licensure: about $58,000 for an LMFT or LPCC associate (range about $52,000 to $68,000), and about $62,000 for an LCSW associate (range about $54,000 to $72,000).
+Estimated California wage before licensure: about $65,000 (2026 planning range about $55,000 to $75,000, covering all three associate registrations), with ASW listings tending toward the upper half of the range.
 The cash figure understates the package, which usually adds employer-paid health insurance and a small retirement match.

 Federally Qualified Health Center

 FQHCs place behavioral-health clinicians inside primary-care teams and pay on federally calibrated scales.
 It is a common and growing pre-license placement.
-Estimated California wage: about $62,000 (range about $54,000 to $72,000), with supervision provided.
+Estimated California wage: about $70,000 (2026 planning range about $60,000 to $80,000), with supervision provided.
 One caution: the federal loan-repayment programs tied to shortage areas, such as the National Health Service Corps, require a full license, so they help after these years, not during them.

 Hospital-based behavioral health and the VA